 Mr M Steyn CA(SA) is the present incumbent who was appointed as Public Officer on 27 February 2019.

 AUDITORS

-KPMG Inc. will continue in office as auditors for the company and its subsidiaries in accordance with section 90 of the Companies Act of South Africa.
+This is the last year that KPMG Inc. is in office as auditors for the company and its subsidiaries in accordance with section 90 of the Companies Act of South Africa.